-Access Road Use: Access to and from the site is via 3 miles of all-weather gravel road and 10 miles of paved highway (NM-152) east to I-25, near Caballo Reservoir.
+Traffic: Access to and from the site is via 3 miles of all-weather gravel road and 10 miles of paved highway (NM-152) east to I-25, near Caballo Reservoir.
 As discussed previously, the Geronimo Trail Scenic Byway and the Lake Valley Backcountry Byway overlap along this portion of NM-152 (from Hillsboro east to the junction of NM-152 and Highway 85).

-The impact to recreation due to increased traffic associated with mine construction and operation along this route is anticipated to be minor and long-term.
+The impact to recreation due to increased traffic associated with mine construction and operation along this route is anticipated to be minor and long term.
 This minor impact would be due to the slightly decreased capacity of NM-152, which would occasionally reduce the standard pace of scenic driving along the overlap of the byways.
 Impacts to the local transportation network are discussed in greater detail in Section 3.20, Transportation and Traffic.

-Visual Quality: The visual or scenic quality of an area contributes to the recreational value.
+Visual quality: The visual or scenic quality of an area contributes to the recreational value.
 The Copper Flat mine area can be seen from both the Geronimo Trail Scenic Byway and the Lake Valley Backcountry Byway.
 It can also be seen from Caballo Lake State Park and Percha Dam State Park.
-However, the Copper Flat mine area is already largely developed or has been graded and cleared for mining purposes.
-Additional tree removal for the addition of haul roads and the construction of facilities would contribute minor and long-term adverse impacts to recreation in the area based on the increased degradation of visual quality.
-Visual quality affected environment and environmental effects are discussed in greater detail in Section 3.14, Visual Resources.
+The Copper Flat mine area is already largely developed or has been graded and cleared for mining purposes.
+Additional tree removal for the construction of facilities would contribute minor and long-term adverse impacts to recreation in the area based on the increased degradation of visual quality.
+Visual resources and potential impacts are discussed in greater detail in Section 3.14, Visual Resources.

-Noise: Impacts to recreation due to increased noise caused by drilling associated with mine construction and operation along this route are anticipated to be minor and long-term.
+Noise: Impacts to recreation due to increased noise caused by drilling associated with mine construction and operation throughout the APE are anticipated to be minor and long-term.
 Noise would be caused by drilling, blasting, and the use of other mine equipment.
-Noise from the mine equipment would comply with and would be regulated under MSHA regulations.
+Noise from the mine equipment would comply with and be regulated under MSHA regulations.
 Mufflers and other noise abatement equipment would be installed where applicable at the mine.
-However, even with implementation these measures, the level of noise within the project footprint would increase under the Proposed Action.
-This would impact recreationists' experience during use of the public land within and immediately adjacent to the project footprint by hikers and backpackers on non-designated trails.
-Impacts from noise associated with construction and operation of the mine is discussed in greater detail in Section 3.21, Noise and Vibrations.
+However, even with implementation of these measures, the level of noise within the project footprint would increase under the Proposed Action.
+This would impact recreationists' experience during use of the public land within and immediately adjacent to the project footprint.
+Impacts from noise associated with construction and operation of the mine are discussed in greater detail in Section 3.21, Noise and Vibrations.

-Water Use: As described in Section 3.5, Surface Water Use, predictive groundwater flow modeling was conducted to determine the extent to which groundwater pumping associated with the Proposed Action would reduce surface water quantity in the project region.
-The Proposed Action, to process ore at a nominal throughput of 17,500 tpd, is predicted to slightly reduce streamflows in both Las Animas Creek and Percha Creek and reduce groundwater discharge to Caballo Reservoir and Rio Grande below Caballo Dam.
-This could potentially impact water-based recreation in Caballo Reservoir and the Rio Grande.
-However, recreational impacts in Caballo Reservoir and the Rio Grande are expected to be minor and temporary to medium-term, where recreational use is concerned.
+Water use: As described in Section 3.5, Surface Water Use, predictive groundwater flow modeling was conducted to determine the extent to which groundwater pumping associated with the Proposed Action would reduce surface water quantity in the permit area.
+Processing ore at a nominal throughput of 17,500 tpd under the Proposed Action is predicted to slightly reduce streamflows in both Las Animas Creek and Percha Creek and reduce groundwater discharge to Caballo Reservoir and Rio Grande below Caballo Dam.
+This could potentially impact water-based recreation in Caballo Reservoir and the Rio Grande, if water levels became low enough to hinder recreational uses.